-The fiduciary nature of the practitioner-patient relationship is well-established in Canadian law and professional (medical/dental) ethics.
-The key defining characteristics of a fiduciary relationship are trust, confidence, integrity, fidelity, and power imbalance.
-These are present in the dentist-patient relationship.
-The dentist must therefore act with utmost good faith to put their patients' interests above their own.
-This includes declining to enter into a dentist-patient relationship where a conflict of interest or potential conflict of interest exists (whether personal, business, or otherwise) that cannot be resolved by following the steps below.
+The fact that the practitioner-patient relationship is a fiduciary one is well-established in Canadian law and medical ethics.
+The key defining characteristics of a fiduciary relationship are trust, confidence, integrity, fidelity, and power imbalance

+All of the key defining characteristics of a fiduciary relationship are present in the healthcare practitioner-patient relationship.
+The healthcare practitioner must therefore act with utmost good faith to put their patients' interests above their own.
+This includes declining to enter into a practitioner-patient relationship where a conflict of interest or potential conflict of interest exists (whether personal, business, or otherwise).